roy-mayank/Latracal--MERN-assignment/README.md

 ## Repo Description

 This repository hosts code for a MERN stack Book Review Management system.
-It was part of an assignment from 'Latracal'.
+It was part of an assignment from 'Latracal Solutions'.
+Unfortunately, I had to abandon some functionalities due to the deadline like the user model in database, profile management page, auth and featured books home page

 FrontEnd Stacks: React, vite, TailwindCSS, Ant Design, React-router BackEnd Stacks: MongoDB, node.js
 API: express.js